Key Takeaways

 Chinese calligraphy is a full-body art form, requiring relaxed posture, balanced movement, and precise coordination between mind, body, and brush.

-The materials used to create Chinese calligraphy are generally referred to as the Four Treasures (文房四宝 wénfángsìbǎo) and include the brush (毛笔 máobǐ), ink ( ), paper ( zhǐ) and inkstone ( yàn).
+The materials used to create Chinese calligraphy are known as the Four Treasures of the Study (文房四宝 wénfángsìbǎo).
+They are the brush (毛笔 máobǐ), ink ( ), paper ( zhǐ), and inkstone ( yàn).

 Traditionally, calligraphy brushes in ancient China were made from a mixture of different animal hairs.
-The oldest brush discovered so far dates back to the Han dynasty.
+The oldest writing brush discovered so far dates back to the early Warring States Period (475–221 BCE) and was unearthed from a tomb in present-day Henan province.

-Modern brushes are mainly made from goat, rabbit or weasel hair or a combination of these three.
-Brushes are classed as soft (软毫 ruǎn háo), mixed (兼毫 jiān háo) or hard (硬毫 yìng háo).
-Different brushes also have different ink capacities, which result in different brushstroke styles.
+Modern brushes are made mainly from goat, rabbit, or weasel hair, or a combination of the three.
+They are classed as soft (软毫 ruǎn háo), mixed (兼毫 jiān háo), or hard (硬毫 yìng háo).

-Brush handles are generally made from Chinese bamboo, though you can also find special high-end brushes which are made from carved bone or even jade.
+Different brushes hold different amounts of ink, which produces different brushstroke styles.
+Brush handles are usually made from Chinese bamboo, though high-end brushes can be carved from bone or even jade.

 Ancient Chinese bamboo slips bound together, showing vertical columns of handwritten characters